Answers to the Index questions automatically justify to the Top of page.

 You will use one splitter at the phone wall plate and

-connect the two supplied single line cords from each Call
+connect the two supplied single LINE cords from each

-Blocker to that splitter; L1 to Call Blocker 1 and L2 to
+Call Blocker to that splitter; L1 to Call Blocker 1 and

-Call Blocker 2 then connect the two single line cords from
+L2 to Call Blocker 2 then connect the two single LINE

-each Call Blocker's TEL phone port to the second line
+cords from each Call Blocker's TEL phone port to the

-splitter L1 and L2.
-Connect this splitter to the 2-Line
+second LINE splitter L1 and L2.
+Connect this splitter to

 The DPS3 was designed to block V+ type calls that known